-To be relevant given these buying habits, you need to ensure your digital presence is solid —a great website, blogs, SEO, backlinks, PPC, social, and online reviews.
+To be relevant given these buying habits, you need to ensure your SaaS digital marketing presence is solid —a great website, blogs, SEO, backlinks, PPC, social, and online reviews.
 Your website is your primary storefront, so it better look good and engage your prospects and customers.
 Your prospect personas will be searching online to find answers to their questions and pain points, so you’ll need your digital presence to provide those answers, and to be recognized by search engines as the authority to do so.

 Outbound campaigns generally will have a lower conversion rate than inbound campaigns.
 Outbound employs advertising, email, social, and cold-calling – things that are known to interrupt someone’s day or clutter up their mailboxes.
 No one truly looks forward to an unsolicited marketing email or sales call!

 Given that reality, for outbound campaigns to be successful, they must be targeted, relevant, and provide value.
 The sales call that starts with, “I’m just calling to check in,” provides no value whatsoever – and in fact can damage your brand.
 However, if you send an email that targets a prospect who has a problem due to an event that you know how to solve, and you connect using a cool hook and some humor, your engagement — open rates and click-through-rates —will go up.